EG-Ramirez/MO-IT101-Group-24/README.md

   - Employee number
   - Name
   - Birthday
-* Deterministic calculation of weekly hours worked
+* Deterministic calculation of semi-monthly hours worked
-* Computation of gross weekly salary based on hours worked
+* Computation of gross semi-monthly salary based on hours worked
-* Application of basic, uniform deductions to produce net weekly salary
+* Application of government deductions to produce semi-monthly salary
 * Simple, modular procedural code for clear data flow and calculations

 Overview:
 The system provides a functional foundation for Phase 1, fulfilling all initial requirements without the use of object-oriented programming, advanced features, or integrations.

 ---